 - 1. Families struggle with generational poverty, substance abuse, untreated behavioral health issues, and school failure. - 2.
 Many parents do not understand the impact of their own behavior on their child's early brain development. - 3.
 The cycle of adverse childhood experiences continues, with young children cycling through stressful and chaotic situations linked to poverty and substance abuse. - 4.
 Many children struggle with social emotional issues that can impact their learning and their school environments. - 5.
 Teachers need support to achieve responsive care and to provide high quality early childhood education, especially when children in their care have challenging behaviors. - 6.
 It is critical to maintain the gains made in oral health for children, and to address critical treatment needs. - 7.
 Parents need help to access existing services, especially health services. - 8.
 Vaccination rates are nearly the lowest in the state. - 9.
 The utilization of developmental screenings is far too low.
 Too many children with developmental delays are not identified until they are school aged. - 10.
 Families are not accessing resources in the same way they traditionally have in the past.
-They are using more digital/social media to connect with each other and gather parenting information, which demonstrates a need for our programs to adapt to that change.
+They are using more digital/social media to connect with each other and gather parenting information. - 11.
+Screentime has increased and could have social-emotional impacts. - 12.
+Cross-system goals and allignment is needed.